Doubly Regularized Entropic Wasserstein Barycenters: Optimization with Noisy Particle Gradient Descent

 \subsection{Exponential convergence}

 It has been shown independently in~\cite{nitanda2022convex} and~\cite{chizat2022mean} that if the function $G_\lambda$ is convex, regular enough and that a certain family of log-Sobolev inequalities holds, then dynamics of the form Eq.~\eqref{eq:PDE} converge at an exponential rate to the unique minimizer of $F_{\lambda}$.
-Let us apply this result in our context, where this leads to a dynamics that directly converges to the $(\lambda,\tau)$-barycenter. \begin{assbox} \begin{theorem} Assume that $c\in \Cc^2(\Xx)$ (where, we recall, $\Xx$ is compact) and let $\lambda,\tau>0$.
+Let us apply this result in our context, where this leads to a dynamics that converges to the $(\lambda,\tau)$-barycenter. \begin{assbox} \begin{theorem} Assume that $c\in \Cc^2(\Xx)$ (where, we recall, $\Xx$ is compact) and let $\lambda,\tau>0$.
 Then there exists a unique solution to~\eqref{eq:PDE}.
-Moreover, there exists $\rho_\lambda>0$ such that if $\mu_0\in \Pp(\Xx)$ is such that $F_{\lambda,\tau}(\mu_0)<\infty$, then it holds
+Moreover, there exists $\rho_\tau>0$ such that if $\mu_0\in \Pp(\Xx)$ is such that $F_{\lambda,\tau}(\mu_0)<\infty$, then it holds

-\end{theorem} \end{assbox} \begin{proof} We have semi-convexity of $F_{\lambda,\tau}$ along Wasserstein geodesics, by \cite[Thm.~4.1]{carlier2022lipschitz} for the first component $G_\lambda$ and by a standard result~\cite{santambrogio2015optimal} for the $H$ component.
+\end{theorem} \end{assbox} \begin{proof} We have semi-convexity of $F_{\lambda,\tau}$ along Wasserstein geodesics, by \cite[Thm.~4.1]{carlier2024displacement} for the first component $G_\lambda$ and by a standard result~\cite{santambrogio2015optimal} for the $H$ component.
 Thus the general well-posedness results from~\cite{ambrosio2005gradient} applies.
 For the exponential convergence -- in function value and in relative entropy -- we apply the result from~\cite[Thm.
-3.2]{chizat2022mean}, see also~\cite{nitanda2022convex} where the same argument was discovered independently (although stated on $\RR^d$, the argument goes through on a compact domain).
+3.2]{chizat2022mean}, see also~\cite{nitanda2022convex} (although stated on $\RR^d$, the argument goes through on a compact domain).

 The main assumptions to check are that (i) $\mu\mapsto G_\lambda(\mu)$ is convex (Prop.~\ref{prop:Reg_G}), (ii) that a global minimizer $\mu^*_{\lambda,\tau}$ exists (Thm.~\ref{thm:characterization}) and finally we need to check that the probability measure $\hat \mu_t \propto e^{-V[\mu_t]} \in \Pp(\Xx)$ satisfies a log-Sobolev inequality, uniformly in $t$ (Assumption 3 in~\cite{chizat2022mean}).